SNDP Movement- Origin, Objectives, Key Reforms

 What was the SNDP movement?

 The SNDP movement refers to a famous regional movement that occurred due to the clash between the lower and upper castes.
-It was founded by Sree Narayana Guru Swamy who originated it for the backward classes and untouchables.
-He wanted to remove inequality, nonsensical superstitions, and casteism in the Kerala society.
+It was founded by Sree Narayana Guru Swamy, who originated it for the backward classes and untouchables.
+He wanted to remove inequality, nonsensical superstitions, and casteism in Kerala society.

 What is the motto of the SNDP?

 Shri Narayana Guru gave the slogan of One caste, one religion, one god for humankind.
-He also founded the SNDP or the Sree Narayana Dharma Paripalana Yogam in 1903 to spread the ideas of equality and reformation.
+He also founded the SNDP, or the Sree Narayana Dharma Paripalana Yogam, in 1903 to spread the ideas of equality and reformation.

 What is the full form of SNDP?

 The full form of SNDP is Sree Narayana Dharma Paripalana Yogam.
-The roots of its origin go back to the year 1903 when it was founded with the blessings of Sree Narayana Guru and Dr. Padmanabhan Palpu.
+The roots of its origin go back to the year 1903, when it was founded with the blessings of Sree Narayana Guru and Dr. Padmanabhan Palpu.

 This blog was all about the SNDP Movement.
 If you want to read more articles like this, you can get Short notes on the Modern History of India here.
 Also, you can visit our general knowledge page on Indian History!